 “For everyone has sinned; we all fall short of God’s glorious standard.”
 Romans 3:23 (NLT)

 So, that explains it.
 We’re all flawed…me, you, your friends, your boss, and the guy working the drive-thru.

 And you know what?
 It’s okay.

 It won’t always be easy, but I guess I should spend more time being patient with people because I’ve got my own flaws.
-Just maybe, if I chose to have more grace when others begin to irritate me, it would cut down on a lot of relation frustrations.
+Just maybe, if I choose to have more grace when others irritate me, it would cut down on a lot of relation frustrations.

-We have to remember that we live in a fallen world.
-People will let us down, which also means we’re going to let them down.
-I’m going to misunderstand what someone said, and someone is going to think I ordered a cheeseburger instead of a chicken sandwich.
+We live in a fallen world.
+People are going to let us down and we’re going to let them down.
+I’m going to misunderstand what someone said, and someone else is going to think I ordered a cheeseburger instead of a chicken sandwich.
 Sometimes, it’s going to be like the person across from you is speaking another language, and the love-vibe isn’t always going to be there.